-Ford F-150 owners have reported 28 problems linked to starter (under the electrical system category).
+Ford F-150 owners have reported 29 problems related to starter (under the electrical system category).

-The car involved is a 1999 Ford F-150.
 The windshiel leaks on this model style and the ater runs down to the gem module and fuse box causing the gem module to short out and the electronics do what ever they want to.
 The truck will start on its own even if off or running and driving with the starter ingauging.
 Windows roll down the alarm actvates radio comes on all the electronics come on at there own even when parked with the engine off and the key removed.
 This is a very common problem from my research to tens of thouands of these trucks.
 This is very dangerous due to the car can even engage the transmission as well as it can cut off while driving as it has with myself.
 This part is very expesive and the leak is very common.
-This issue happened on Mon., Jul.
-2, 2012.

 See all problems of the 1999 Ford F-150.

-The vehicle is a 2009 Ford F-150.
-The vehicle's vehicle identification number (VIN) is 1FTPX14V79_.
 Truck parked in garage from sat evening 4/21/2012 from short 9 mile trip.
 Truck started around 10:30 a.
 M. Sun 4/22/2012.
 Removed from garage for 3 minutes then returned to garage.
 Shut off.
 Left residence in another vehicle.
 Returned around 7:30 p.
 M. Opened the garage to find a smoky haze coming from it.
 The entire garage was hot.
 I noticed drips of some substance under the truck and on the running boards.
 I immediately realized it was the undercoating that was warm enough to melt and drip.
 I got into the truck to start it up but the battery was dead.
 It was warm enough in the cab of the truck to liquefy tootsy rolls that were in there.
 I could not get the truck in neutral to push it out of the garage.
 After a short period with the garage doors open and everything seeming to cool down.
 I used a battery charger to try start the truck.
 It would just click and not roll over.
 With the charger there was enough power to put it in neutral and push the truck out of the garage.
 There we used a commercial battery starter and the truck started up.
 There was a check engine light on all the time but it seemed to run fine.
 All gauges read where they were supposed to.
 The water temperature gauge was immediately at the warmed up line upon starting.
 Left it outside overnight.
 Following morning drove it 10 miles to local Ford dealership.
 They tested everything and could not find anything wrong with it.
 The dealership called their hotline and they had never heard of anything like that happening before. .
 There was nothing else in the garage that was affected.
-The failure date was April 22, 2012.

 See all problems of the 2009 Ford F-150.

-The car involved is a 1997 Ford F-150.
 I was driving home from town when all the ball bearings fell out of the steering column and the steering wheel became loose and the truck began to sway from right to left, it was controllable at the low speed I was going but thank god I wasn't on an interstate or highway at a higher speed I could have run off the road or worse had a head on collision ! the truck has not left my property since but I still have to keep full coverage insurance and tagged for insurance purposes and a lien from my bank on it,I have also replaced the starter on it eight (8) times the parts are very cheap but it has an airbag and my local Ford dealer gave me an estimate of 200.
 00 two hundred dollars to replace two six and seven dollar bearings.
 When the incident happened I had no idea what happened since the ball bearings are very tiny and are hard to see and it took a long time to figure out what happened my truck just sits there all this time because im afraid of someone getting hurt seriously or killed because im afraid of losing control on the steering.
 I have been driving since I was sixteen and was a big truck driver from 1979 to 1996 till I became ill but I would never drive a vehicle with steering problems, thank you.
-This starter issue occurred Tuesday, March 9, 2010.

 See all problems of the 1997 Ford F-150.

-The car is a 2008 Ford F-150.
-VIN of the vehicle was 1FTRW14WX8_.
 The ignition system on the Ford 2008 p/u continues to crank once the key is turned until the engine starts.
 This could cause a fire by the starter overheating while trying to start the engine.
 It needs to be recalled and replaced or repaired as necessary.
 There has been no incident reported, but this is a safety hazard.
-This starter issue occurred November 24, 2008.

 See all problems of the 2008 Ford F-150.